Do I Have a Calling?

 First and foremost, the initial calling is always into relationship.
 We see this time and again.
 For instance, with Moses (Genesis 3:4-6), God gets his attention with the burning bush, then calls out his name.
 Once Moses walks over to the bush, God introduces Himself and His holiness.
 Jump into the New Testament and we need look no further than Jesus, himself.
 He first invited the disciples into relationship with a simple, “follow me”.
 For us, this call is our invitation to salvation.
 The second type of call is the call to a higher standard (sanctification).
 An invitation to elevate your life by actually laying it down.
 I like the Passion Translation of Matthew 16:25 which says, “For if you choose self-sacrifice and lose your life for my glory, you will continually discover true life”.
 Answering this call means living at a higher level of dependence, trust, and faith.
 It can be quite uncomfortable answering this call, because to elevate your faith and your life, often means some parts of your current life (and even your current self) have to die in order to give birth to the new.
 Level two is where many Christians fallout.
 It’s also the place where non-believers point to where Christianity fails, unfortunately.
 Christianity ain’t for the faint at heart for sure!
 Finally, and most sought after by the believer and non-believer alike is the call that leads to purpose.
 Popular in any search engine are phrases like, “finding my life’s calling” or “how to find my purpose in life?”
 Christians and non-Christians alike are quite prone to seek the assignment or purpose in life.
 When you feel inclined to seek out your specific contribution to the world, or your purpose in life, you are sensing your call into service.
 If you follow the progression, the stripping, rebuilding, refining, and proving endured in your process of transformation and sanctification will position you well to successfully fulfill your assignment…your call to service.

 So there you have it.
 A calling is simply an invitation.
 Who is called?
-Well, it’s God’s desire that everyone would be called (2 Peter 3:9).
+Well, it’s God’s desire that everyone would be called into salvation (2 Peter 3:9).
 Every believer is certainly called.
-There are actually three callings, not just the one we so often hear about and focus on (the calling to service).
+There are actually three callings – salvation, sanctification, and service – not just the one we so often hear about and focus on (the calling to service).
 And being called is not limited to ministry, and community service.
 We each fulfill our purpose as we walk in our calling.

 Next time you worry that you aren’t called, just scrap that doubt immediately and settle it in your spirit once and for all.